DisCo: Distilled Student Models Co-training for Semi-supervised Text Mining: Appendix

+The form using differently labelled data in Table~\ref{main_text_classification} indicates that there is a large performance gap between the 12-layer models and 4-layer models with only 10 labelled data due to the dramatic reduction in model size.

-\SystemName achieves superior performance, as shown in Table~\ref{text_summarization_2}, whether it uses only 10 or 1000 labeled data in extractive summarization.
-The superiority of \SystemName with 4-layer BERT is more evident when processing 10 labeled extractive summarization, compared to CPSUM and UDASUM with 12-layer BERT.
+However, as shown in Table~\ref{text_summarization_2}, in the extractive summarization tasks, \SystemName works particularly well than the 12-layer models in the scenario of 100 labelled examples.
+The extractive summarization task is to classify every single sentence within a document, and the two views effectively encourage invariant prediction for unlabeled points' perturbations. \SystemName achieves superior performance, as shown in Table~\ref{text_summarization_2}, whether it uses only 10 or 1000 labelled data in extractive summarization.
+The superiority of \SystemName with 4-layer BERT is more evident when processing 10 labelled extractive summarization, compared to CPSUM and UDASUM with 12-layer BERT.
 The results also indicate that our method can be suitable for extreme cases that suffer from severe data scarcity problems.
-We have obtained similar findings, which suggest that our approach holds great potential for tackling demanding situations marked by a scarcity of labeled data.